hauks96/WordJumble/README.md

 # WordJumble
 C++ Course assignment 2\
-This is an implementation of version C in the assignment,
+_This is an implementation of version C in the assignment._

 ## How to play
 **Windows**